PSangave/BlogApp/README.md

 - **Blog Management**: Users can create, edit, and delete blog posts.
 The home page displays a list of all blogs, while each blog page displays the blog content along with user comments.
 - **Real-Time Comments**: Users can comment on blog posts with real-time updates, ensuring that all participants see new comments immediately.
 - **Comment Editing and Deletion**: Users have the ability to edit or delete their comments, providing flexibility in managing their contributions.
-- **Responsive Design**: The application is designed to work seamlessly across various devices, including desktops, tablets, and smartphones.
 - **Google Authentication**: Integrated Google OAuth for user authentication, ensuring a secure and familiar login experience.

 ## Technology Stack

-- **Frontend**: React.js, TypeScript, Redux, React Router, ReactQuill (for rich text editing).
+- **Frontend**: React.js, React-Router-DOM, Redux, React Router, ReactQuill (for rich text editing).
 - **Backend**: Node.js, Express.js, Mongoose.
 - **Database**: MongoDB Atlas, utilized for storing user information, blog posts, and comments.